Learners are innovative thinkers who are successful, confident, respectful and caring

 Comments will focus on the following:

-• *ISP- Program with Accommodations (student is working on grade level outcomes with accommodations) Percentage
+• *ISP (Instructional Support Plan) - Program with Accommodations (student is working on grade level outcomes with accommodations) Percentage.

-• *IPP- Program with Modifications (student is not working on grade level outcomes) No percentage.
+• *ISP with Goal - Program with Modifications (student is not working on grade level outcomes) No

-• *ESL- Student is working on grade level outcomes with ESL accommodations.
-Percentage.
+• *EAL (English Additional Language) - Student is working on grade level outcomes with ESL accommodations.

-• *ESL- Student is not working on grade level outcomes.
-No percentage.
-Please see ESL benchmarks.
+• *EAL- Student is not working on grade level No percentage.
+Please see EAL benchmarks.

 All students are required to take Physical Education.
 This program requires that students dress in gym strip and participate in every scheduled class.
 The following regulations must be followed: